Grounds for Divorce/Dissolution of a Civil Partnership

 - Five years separation – the parties have lived apart for at least 5 years and that no consent is required by the Respondent.

 The Court will then issue the Petition and send it out to the Respondent with an Acknowledgment of Service.
 The Respondent must complete and send this back to the Court within 7 days of receipt.
 Normally the Respondent will agree the content of the Petition and will allow the proceedings to proceed undefended.
+The Family Court which deals with divorce is next to the office of our solicitors located in central Brighton but we also represent clients throughout the country.

 Divorce proceedings are very rarely defended, but we will explain to you, if necessary, should proceedings become defended, the procedures involved.